dy/emmy/README.md

 ---

-You also might be interesting in more comprehensive emitter - give a glance at [ENot — event notation system](https://github.com/dfcreative/enot).
+You also might be interested in more comprehensive emitter - give a glance at [ENot — event notation system](https://github.com/dfcreative/enot).

 ## License